-- And do both of those two tasks faster than any other engine
+- Do both of those two tasks faster than any other search engine

-One of the reasons Google jumped out to an early head start on all of this stuff came down to the accuracy of its results.
+One of the reasons Google is the front of the pack comes down to the accuracy of its results.

 When you type something into Google, you’re expecting something.
 It might be a simple answer, like the weather in your city, or maybe a little more complex, like “how does Google’s search engine really work?”

-Google’s results, compared to other alternatives at the time, answered those queries better.
+Google’s results, compared to other search engines, tend to answer those queries better.
 The information was the best of the best.

-Google’s co-founders were still back in Stanford in 1998 when they released a paper entitled “The PageRank Citation Ranking: Bringing Order to the Web.”
+Google’s co-founders were still at Stanford in 1998 when they released a paper entitled “The PageRank Citation Ranking: Bringing Order to the Web.”

-Check it out — you can even read the whole thing right here!
+Check it out — you can read the whole thing right here!